Why Kate Middleton's birthday portraits of Prince George, Louis and Princess Charlotte are relatable

 Whelan said, "Lovely action shot of the little prince here, great expression and depth of field."

-And finally, she praised one of Kate's most recent pictures of Princess Charlotte this year, saying of the above, "A fine natural shot of the princess.
+And finally, she praised one of Kate's most recent pictures of Princess Charlotte in 2019, saying of the above, "A fine natural shot of the princess.
 Fab expression which shows a lot of personality and character."

 In a pamphlet for the National Portrait Gallery's Victorian Giants: The Birth of Art Photography exhibit the Duchess expanded on her interest in photography.